rpassosgregorio/cordova-plugin-dtvmanager/README.md

-# cordova-plugin-dtvmanager
+# cordova-plugin-dtvchannelsearch
-SDMC DTV Manager Plugin
+DTV Channel Search Plugin

+For use only in STB with android box and SDMC